 "Calamiteitenfonds": €2.50 per person

-Tour price includes: Accommodation, breakfast daily, five dinners, two lunches, private recitals in Dunkeld and Cameron House, private tours of Holyrood Palace, Abbotsford and Edradour Distillery, visits to Melrose Abbey and Glencoe Visitor Centre, coach transportation throughout, ferry crossing to the Island of Mull and boat trip to Staffa and Fingal's Cave, the services of Stephen Carpenter as tour manager.
+Tour price includes: Accommodation, breakfast daily, five dinners with wine, two lunches, private recitals in Dunkeld and Edinburgh, private tours of Holyrood Palace, Abbotsford and Edradour Distillery, visits to Melrose Abbey, Glencoe Visitor Centre and Glenfinna Visitor Centre, coach transportation throughout, ferry crossing to the Island of Mull and boat trip to Staffa and Fingal's Cave, the services of Stephen Carpenter as tour manager.